Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

 The [python.org downloads page](https://www.python.org/download/pre-releases/)
 provides macOS and Windows installers that have experimental support.

-Note that you have to customize the install - e.g., for Windows there is a _Download free-threaded binaries_ checkbox under "Advanced Options".
+Currently, you must customize the install - e.g., for Windows there is a _Download free-threaded binaries_ checkbox under "Advanced Options".
 See also the [Using Python on Windows](https://docs.python.org/3.13/using/windows.html#installing-free-threaded-binaries)